 Sound is an essential component of many computer functions, from gaming and movies, to video conferencing, to watching online videos.

 Don’t your Netflix shows deserve cinema-quality audio?
 Doesn’t your game-world deserve high-octane vividity?
 And don’t your ears deserve a little butter?

-If you’re in the market for speakers - whether it be for a new computer, or whether you’re trying to upgrade your old one - we’ll help you out.
+If you’re in the market for speakers - whether it's for a new computer or you’re trying to upgrade your old one - we’ll help you out.
 Let’s explore the best HP® computer speakers.

 What makes a good computer speaker?

 Computer speakers come in all shapes, sizes, and builds, each best-suited for a different purpose.
 How do you know which one is right for you?
 There are three factors you should take into consideration.

 You might want a powerful speaker, or you might not.
 Due to speakers being an electronic device, their power is measured in watts.
 Speakers with high wattage tend to be more powerful, while speakers with lower wattage are less so.

 The higher the wattage, the more powerful a speaker is, which means it can produce higher volumes of sound.
 You’ll want a speaker with high wattage if you like to crank up the sound during movies and gaming or if you enjoy party-volume music.

 The lower the wattage, the less powerful a speaker is.
 But this isn’t necessarily a bad thing.
 If you don’t frequently play music at high volumes, then you’d probably prefer a low wattage speaker.
 And higher wattage models often cost more money than lower wattage ones.

 A speaker with low wattage can still have excellent sound quality.
 Why pay more money for high wattage when you don’t play music at concert-level volumes?